Student exchange program

 You will still be able to apply for the program again for the following year.
 To do so, you will have to contact your home institution.

 6. Once admitted at UdeM

-After the start of the school year, you will receive messages from the International Students Office via your @umontreal.ca email asking you to upload immigration documents on your Student Centre.
+After the start of the school year, you will receive messages via your @umontreal.ca email asking you to upload immigration documents on your Student Centre.
 This is mandatory for all international students, regardless of the length of your stay.
 Upload these important documents on your Student Center within the prescribed time frame or your enrolment at Université de Montréal could be revoked.

 Once your admission has been confirmed, you must contact your assigned academic advisor to finalize your course selection.
 (Your advisor’s contact information is included in the the welcome message.)
 Sometimes not all of the courses that you originally chose will actually be available.
 Your academic advisor or your Student Technician (TGDE) will then help you to make your final course selection.

 To officially enrol to your courses, contact the Student Technician (TGDE) of your program of study.
 See their contact information >

 Please note that as an exchange student, you will not be able to enrol to courses on your own through the Student Centre: your TGDE must proceed with your enrolment.